gentsk77/EECS293/Lectures/Notes.md

 - in java, clone only provides a shallow copy
 - avoid overhead clone in the code, save copy if appropriate
 - try to use stream to reduce complexity

+### Design

+- wicked problem
+- non-deterministic
+  - could exist various solutions
+- iterative process
+- restrictions
+  - trade off of your design

+#### Accidental Difficulties

+- brand new library used

+#### Essential Difficulties

+- inherient to the process of designing software
+- complexity

+### Objective of Software Design: Manage Complexity

+#### Abstractions

+- form convincing abstractions to manage complexity
+- Use `interface` instead of `implementation`
+  - the implementation could break the abstraction of the object

+#### Encapsulation

+- encapsulate the details of the software

+#### Information Hiding

+- for example, the identifier could reveal the sequence of admission?
+  - create a class Identifier and create methods as needed
+- how to use the abstraction to properly ensure encapsulation

+### Coupling

+- loose vs tight
+  - USB is a loose coupling
+  - soldering is a tight coupling
+  - should provide standard interface, refer to the interface as form of interaction (plugin/out)
+  - tight coupling: **semantic coupling**